Rascal Does Not Dream of a Dreaming Girl: Production and release

 The project was announced on February 9, 2019.
-It is a sequel to the anime television series Rascal Does Not Dream of Bunny Girl Senpai, which originally aired in Japan between October and December 2018, and adapts the series' sixth and seventh volumes.
+The film adapts the series' sixth and seventh volumes and is a sequel to the anime television series Rascal Does Not Dream of Bunny Girl Senpai, which originally aired in Japan between October and December 2018.
 The sequel film features a returning staff, including director Sōichi Masui, scriptwriter Masahiro Yokotani, character designer Satomi Tamura, and musical composer Fox Capture Plan.
 CloverWorks, which produced the 2018 television series, returns as the production studio, and all voice cast members reprised their roles from the anime.

 The film opened in theaters in Japan on June 15, 2019, distributed by Aniplex.
 The film earned a cumulative total of ¥377,590,790 from 257,191 ticket sales in 24 days.
 The film has been promoted through merchandise based on characters from the series, including figures of Mai Sakurajima and Shoko Makinohara, which are scheduled for release by Aniplex in 2020.

 In the United States, Aniplex of America premiered the film at Anime Expo on July 7, 2019.
 Aniplex of America, in collaboration with Funimation Films, released the film in select theaters in the US on October 2 and 3, 2019, and in Canada on October 4 and 5, 2019.
 In Australia and New Zealand, Madman Entertainment premiered the film at Madman Anime Festival Melbourne on September 14, 2019, with a limited theatrical run from October 10, 2019.

+The film was made available to stream on Crunchyroll, including its brand new English dub, on June 19, 2025.